daolie/dao/README.md

-# dao is a simple php framework made by daolie
+# dao is a simple php framework created by daolie